readingplusgg/readingplusgg./README.md

-For Mario Kart You Have To Download it Here is The Download: https://github.com/ixlmathgg/flashy/raw/main/Mario%20Kart.zip
+For Emulator JS You Have To Download The File To Play And Upload The File To The Emulator And Choose What Gme

-Also Choose Nintendo DS From The drop down

-And Press The Restart Button At The Bottom Left